3-dots/IDTK/README.md

 > Please visit [Plugin's web-site](http://3Dots.fr/ID-ToolKit/) for more information (wip!) --> adding bunch of new effects right now! stay tuned! :)
 >
 > Thx, [mim](http://Armand.eu) ;)
-... new updates are on the way!
+... new updates are on the way! (+ a bonus data visualization tool!)